benjamino8071/collegeCourseworkProject/README.md

 # My College Coursework Project
 A game I made as my A-level computer science coursework project in 2021.
 Documentation included.
-Written in C#, for the Unity Game Engine.
+Made using the Unity game engine, with scripts written in the C# programming language.

 The core premise of the game is to beat 5 levels randomly selected, where each level is either Action, Horror, Puzzle, or Platformer-based.
 Levels get harder as you progress.